adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 > > organife
 > > Organike
 > > ~~~
-> > Or, any other string that starts a line, begins with a letter `o` in lower or capital case, proceeds with `rgani`, has any character in the 7th position, and ends with the letter `e`.
+> > Or, any other string that begins with a letter `o` in lower or capital case, proceeds with `rgani`, has any character in the 7th position, and ends with the letter `e`.
 > > > Remember:
-> > > - `^` is an "anchor" which asserts the position at the start of the line.
 > > > - `[]`  Square brackets can be used to define a list or range of characters to be found.
 > > > - `.` Period matches any character.
 > >